-Improvement in the aforementioned areas has potential to significantly enhance the overall business ecosystem and facilitate economic development within the region Improvement in these areas has the potential to significantly enhance the overall business ecosystem and facilitate economic development within the region.
-To achieve this, the PP5P has been designed to identify critical challenges, rational and experimental expectations, stakeholder engagement strategies for each thematic area, essential actions required by stakeholders, and actionable targets for the next five years.
+To achieve these goals, this PP5P has been designed to identify critical challenges, rational and experimental expectations, stake-holder engagement strategies for each thematic area, essential actions required by stake-holders, and actionable targets for the next five years.
 This approach is aimed at providing a comprehensive plan for stakeholders to contribute towards the economic growth of the region.